LateNightIceCream/LateNightIceCream.github.io/_posts/2020-08-12-solar-tracker.md

 I programmed the tracker into different modes based on the solar elevation.
 It is in "day mode", i.e. its regular operation, when the solar elevation is greater than -6° above the horizon and in "night mode", i.e. no calculations are performed, when it is below -6°.

+The whole program can be found on [github](https://github.com/latenighticecream/SolarTracker).

 ## Possible improvements
 I mean, it works!
 But it is definetly far from perfect.
 Here is a list of potential improvements: